Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Graphics

 I gotta say that I love the styles employed by Special Forces.
 Each terrain perfectly looks the part, especially the Arctic regions.
-Attention to detail is superb no matter where you happen to be so it's easy to tell that a lot of effort went into designing these locations.
-I also appreciate the subtle extras like shadows to add depth.
+Attention to detail is superb, no matter where you are, so it's easy to tell that a lot of effort went into designing these locations.
+I also appreciate the subtle extras like shadows adding depth.

-The sprites are well-animated but hardly a requirement for a game like this where you don't want the enemy to be hanging around too much!
+The sprites are well-animated, but hardly a major requirement for a game like this, where you don't want the enemy to be hanging around too much!
 Thanks to our angled point of view, it's always funny to see the soldiers wobbling as they walk.
-Scrolling is good in all directions but you have the option to press F9 at any time for 60Hz.
+Scrolling is good in all directions, but you can press F9 at any time for 60Hz.

-However, the top-down view might work great, but it's a little close.
-I would have liked it zoomed out because this might prevent me from accidentally walking into a turret or hidden ambush.
+However, the top-down view might be great, but it's a little too close.
+I would have liked it zoomed out because this might prevent me from accidentally walking into a hidden ambush.
 Perhaps I'm being picky?

 Another day, another mission.
 Unfortunately, I'm in the heat of the battle right from the start!